 Property owners desiring to widen their driveway will be billed for 100 percent of all construction beyond what existed prior to the project.
-There will be no charge to property owners for widening of curb openings for driveways if work is coordinated with street curb replacement by calling our office or speaking to a City representative in the field.
+There will be no charge to property owners for widening of curb openings of driveways for future expansion if work is coordinated with street curb replacement by calling our office or speaking to a City representative in the field.
 By City Code, residential curb openings are limited to a maximum width of 24 feet.